ramamahardika/webreader/readme.md

 - Enable Developer Mode on Chrome
 - Pack his repo
 - Intall it by dragging to chrome://extension
-- Add this app id to Whitelist in Chrome policy
+- Add this app id to Whitelist in Chrome policy (Windows User)

 It's just a prototype, will update anytime soon and launch on webstore.